ocapn/ocapn/draft-specifications/CapTP Specification.md

 ```

 > Fetch may produce any [Value](./Model.md#value) in the model and is the
-> the mechanism for creating original [Sturdy References](./Model.md#sturdy-reference).
+> the mechanism for creating original [Sturdyrefs][Model-Sturdyref].
-> A mechanism for looking up a Locator or Sturdy Reference for a Target returned
+> A mechanism for looking up a Locator or Sturdyref for a Target returned
 > by `fetch` is optional, implementation-specific, and necessarilly a closely held
 > capability of the OCapN implementation that should not be revealed to guest
 > code by default.